Skip to Content

 10. Sunflowers (Helianthus Annuus)

 How could I not include sunflowers?
 Sunflowers, the scientific name for which is helianthus annuus, are a classic garden flower.
-And they are very easy to grow, growing quite quickly and prolifically.
+And they grow quite prolifically.

 Sunflower heads are large and provide a ton of nectar.
 It’s also easy to pollinators to access this nectar given the structure of the plant’s flower heads.
 Add sunflowers if you’d like to attract bees, butterflies, hover flies, beetles, and even seed-eating birds.